just1ncannady/AlexaInSpace2022/_sources/Unit3-Creating-Graphics-Images/Representing-Images.rst

     </div>

-    <p><b>How does JPEG encoding work?</b> <br/>JPEG is an example of a <i><b><span class="hover vocab yui-wk-div" data-id='lossy compression'>lossy compression</span> algorithm</b></i>.
+    <p><b>How does JPEG encoding work?</b> <br/>JPEG is an example of a <span class="hover vocab yui-wk-div" data-id='lossy compression'>lossy compression</span> algorithm.
 JPEG,
       which uses the file extension .jpg or .jpeg, is the most common format used today to represent images.The JPEG algorithm was created by the Joint Photographic Experts Group (JPEG), hence its name.
-The fact that JPEG is a lossy technique means that some of the information present in the image is lost during compression and cannot be recovered.
+The fact that JPEG is a <span class="hover vocab yui-wk-div" data-id='lossy compression'>lossy</span> technique means that some of the information present in the image is lost during compression and cannot be recovered.
 Here is a <a href="https://www.youtube.com/watch?v=mKxlrWcvyJs" target="_blank">video lecture on the JPEG compression algorithm</a> (<a href="http://www.teachertube.com/video/mobile-csp-jpeg-lossy-compression-438227" target="_blank" title="">Teacher Tube version</a>).
 The compression algorithm involves some math, but the video describes just enough of the math so that you can see how JPEG works.
 The video is a summary of an excellent, more detailed